GioXmen/2019-Elevator-Project-Go_lang/README.md

-TTK4145: Elevator Project Spring 2019
+NTNU: Elevator Project Spring 2019
 ================

 This respository contains code for the elevator project in TTK4145 in the spring of 2019.